What's on the site and how it works

 About the interpretation or operation of legislation

 If you need more information about legislation, you should know that the Parliamentary Counsel Office does not give advice to the public about the interpretation or operation of legislation.
 Instead, you can contact the government agency that administers the legislation.
-You can usually find the name of the administering agency at the top of the contents page of an Act or Regulation, or by following the Legislative history or Administrative information link on the contents page.
-For Deemed Regulations, the administering agency's details are provided on the Deemed Regulation's information page.
+You can usually find the name of the administering agency near the top of an Act or Legislative Instrument, or by following the Legislative history or Administrative information link on the contents page.
+For Other Instruments, the administering agency's details are provided on the Other Instrument's information page.
+See also Contacting government agencies and Who else may be able to help.

-If you want to comment on a Bill or on an Act or Regulation
+If you want to comment on a Bill or on an Act or Legislative Instrument

 If you want to have a say in relation to Parliament, see Get involved on Parliament's website.
 A select committee will often seek comments from the public on a Bill that is before it.
 For a list of those Bills and how to make a submission, see Make a submission.

-If you wish to comment on an Act or Regulation, you could contact the agency that administers the legislation.
-You can usually find the name of the administering agency at the top of the contents page of an Act or Regulation, or by following the Legislative history or Administrative information link on the contents page.
-For Deemed Regulations, the administering agency's details are provided on the Deemed Regulation's information page.
-The contact details for all government agencies are available from newzealand.govt.nz.
+If you wish to comment on an Act or Legislative Instrument, you could contact the agency that administers the legislation.
+You can usually find the name of the administering agency near the top of an Act or Legislative Instrument, or by following the Legislative history or Administrative information link on the contents page.
+For Other Instruments, the administering agency's details are provided on the Other Instrument's information page.
+See also Contacting government agencies.

 About this website

-If you have any questions about this website, please Contact us.
+If you need help using this website, please Contact us.